Dr. Charles Johnson's 60th Celebration

 National Black Nazarene Conference COVID-19 Statement

-Due to the health and economics impact of the coronavirus, I am sorry to inform you of the decision to cancel the National Black Nazarene Conference.
+Due to the health and economic impact of the coronavirus, I am sorry to inform you of the decision to cancel the National Black Nazarene Conference.

 Participants who have already registered will receive a full refund to your credit card within 7-10 business days.
 No action is required to receive the refund.